 If a validator is penalized, their collateral or staked tokens are frozen for a predetermined time.
 During this locked time, access to these tokens is not possible.
 As a result of bad behavior, penalties are applied and might vary in severity.
 This has a direct impact on the total revenues of the validator, which impacts the staking returns.

 Penalties typically only affect the rewards obtained—not the initial stake amount.
 The staked sum is unaffected, and your tokens are still there.
 This guarantees that your initial investment is safe, even with fines.
-StakeKit—Tangem' native staking provider—covers any losses incurred due to penalties for slashing and node downtimes.
+StakeKit—Tangem's native staking provider—covers any losses incurred due to penalties for slashing and node downtimes.

 How long does it take to stake with a validator?